BudurO/Solar-Project/README.md

 - Description:
+- Saudi Arabia is investing a lot in solar energy as part of its Vision 2030 plan, which encourages the use of clean energy while reducing carbon emissions.
+We get solar energy through solar panels installed in the most exposed places to the sun, and the best of these places are the rooftops of houses.
+Our site, "solar," allows homeowners to apply to rent their roof.
 - the problem :
 - Difficulty finding suitable spaces to install solar panels
 - the proposed solution :